The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 )

-The result showed that the chunk contained the full article text.
-Since the file is small (about 30 lines), it was not split into 1 file = 1 chunk, meaning chunking was not the problem.
+The result showed that the chunk contained the entire article text.
+Since the file was small (approximately 30 lines), it was not split — 1 file = 1 chunk — meaning chunking was not the issue.

 Verifying the Embedding Model

-Next, we manually embedded the same text and calculated the cosine distance.
+Next, I manually embedded the same text and calculated the cosine distance.

 from vertexai.language_models import TextEmbeddingModel, TextEmbeddingInput